cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

-    You have to pass to `additionalPodAntiAffinity` or `additionalPodAffinity` the whole content of `podAntiAffinity` or `podAffinity` that is expected by the Pod spec (please look at the following YAML as an example of having only one instance of PostgreSQL running on every worker node, regardless which PostgreSQL cluster they belong to).
+    You have to pass to `additionalPodAntiAffinity` or `additionalPodAffinity` the whole content of `podAntiAffinity` or `podAffinity` that is expected by the Pod spec (please look at the following YAML as an example of having only one instance of PostgreSQL running on every worker node, regardless of which PostgreSQL cluster they belong to).

 ```yaml